 The verdict is in.

+There’s no doubt that the alkaline diet has some drawbacks.
+The basic tenet of the diet—that food can influence your blood pH and therefore your health—is scientifically inaccurate.
+The man who made the diet famous is in jail.
+Despite all of that, however, you might still want to give the alkaline diet a try for reasons completely unrelated to acidity.
 “More so than being worried specifically about your pH, you should be concerned with what it is you’re putting into your body,” says Raponi.
 “If paying attention to pH levels gets you to be more aware of avoiding unhealthy foods and including more vegetables, then go for it.
 However, if this way of eating is something that already sounds very familiar to you, worrying about pH levels [is] completely unnecessary.”